Partial integration based regularization in BEM for 3D elastostatic problems: The role of line integrals: Boundary element formulation in elastostatics

 \subsection{Boundry integral equation}

 Both the indirect and direct formulations are possible, but only the latter is considered here.
 The fundamental solution for \eqref{goveq} is given by the Kelvin tensor \cite{han94}

-for $i,j=1,2,3$, where $\lambda$ and $\mu$ are the Lame constants and $\delta_{ij}$ denotes the Kronecker delta.
+for $i,j=1,2,3$, where $\delta_{ij}$ denotes the Kronecker delta.
 Based on Betti's second formula, the standard boundary integral equation (SBIE) is given by

 where $\mathbf{C(x)}$ is the so called integral-free term, which is dependant on the Poisson's ratio $\nu$ (in elasticity problems) and the geometry (the solid angle) at $\mathbf{x}$, in collocation BEM \cite{gaul03, mantic93}.
-When the boundary $\Gamma$ is at least differentiable at $\mathbf{x}$, and in the Galerkin formulation, this term simplifies to $\mathbf{C(x)} = \frac{1}{2}\mathbf{\mathit{I}}$.
+When the boundary $\Gamma$ is at least differentiable at $\mathbf{x}$, and in the Galerkin formulation, this term simplifies to $\mathbf{C(x)} = \frac{1}{2}\mathbf{\mathbf{I}}$, where $\mathbf{I}$ represents the identity matrix.
 The hypersingular boundary integral equation (HBIE) is written as

 Corresponding to the above SBIE and the HBIE, the standard boundary integral opearators are introduced.
 The single layer potential is defined as

 The double layer potential and the adjoint double layer potential are given by